-The day started with our ‘Ask the Experts’ Session where delegates were able to discuss their challenges and concerns with subject experts.
-This was followed by a keynote conference with specialist headline speakers and then in the afternoon we offered the opportunity for delegates to choose from the six focused workshops.
+We will begin the day with our ‘Ask the Experts’ Session where delegates are able to discuss their challenges and concerns with subject experts.
+This will be followed by a keynote conference with headline speakers and an interactive panel discussion.
+In the afternoon there will be an opportunity for delegates to choose from four focused workshops.

-To get an idea of what people thought of last year’s event which was held at Olympia, take a look at the video above.
+To get an idea of last year’s programme, take a look at the 2018 conference.

 08.45 - Registration opens

-Come along with questions for our experts in legislation, health & safety, stress management, police response, training…
+Come along with questions for our experts in legislation, crime prevention, wellbeing, police response, training…

 This is also your opportunity to visit our trusted suppliers of lone worker services.

 Tea and Coffee will be served during this session leading up to our keynote conference.

 10.00 - Welcome from our host Nicole Vazquez, Worthwhile Training